kaiachain/kips/KIPs/kip-xxx.md

 #### eth_getCode, eth_getStorageAt, kaia_getCode, kaia_getStorageAt

-APIs querying the code and storage of an account MUST work correctly for EOA if its storageRoot is not 0x0.
+APIs querying the code and storage of an account MUST work correctly for EOAs.

 #### kaia_getAccount